mentos-team/MentOS/README.md

 make
 ```

 Then, you need to generate a file called `.gdbinit` placed inside the `build` directory, which will tell **gdb** which *object* file he needs to read in order to allow proper debugging.
+Basically, it provides for each binary file, the location of their `.text` section.
 To generate the file, just execute:
 ```bash
 make gdbinit
 ```